PRESTO TAP OFFS

 What's the best way to integrate in-app reminders and tap offs in the app?

-I knew didn't want to overwhelm riders with a new flow.
-I also knew the only information required was riders' departure and arrival stations and times, and this could be technically collected through the existing trip planning flow.
+I didn’t want riders to go through a completely new flow and since the only information required was their departure and arrival stations and times, I realized this could be collected through the trip planning flow.
+However, I discovered major usability issues with the trip planning flow.

 Before